 So, what does that leave?

 I know, I know: mindfulness meditation is right up there with yogurt and yoga when it comes to trendiness these days.
 It seems like there is no ill it can’t calmly and patiently wrestle to the ground.
-But, as it turns out, a recent study suggests that mindfulness meditation may indeed be a useful tool in addressing cognitive bias.
+But, as it turns out, a research suggests that mindfulness meditation may indeed be a useful tool in addressing cognitive bias.

-Research let by Andrew Hafenbrack of INSEAD in Singapore examined the impact of mindfulness meditation on the “sunk cost” bias.
+A study led by Andrew Hafenbrack of INSEAD in Singapore examined the impact of mindfulness meditation on the “sunk cost” bias.
 You almost certainly know this bias well.
 It is our tendency to stick with something – e.g., an investment, a relationship – even when it is clearly not serving us well.
 We place too much value on what we have put into it in the past – our “sunk costs” – and are therefore unwilling to cut our losses even when we would be much better served by moving on.

 Hafenbrack and his team reasoned that our wandering minds lead us to dwell too much on the past and the future, thus providing fuel for the sunk cost bias.
 By focusing more on the present, they hypothesized, we allow the bias much less of a foothold.